Glossary: HR & Recruiting Definitions

 If you want to go one step further and promote diversity in the team, you could also try so-called blind hiring.

-Using an ATS combines some of these measures, and can thus significantly speed up the hiring process and considerably improve the candidate experience with little effort.
+Using an ATS tool combines some of these measures, and can thus significantly speed up the hiring process and considerably improve the candidate experience with little effort.

 With JOIN’s ATS, you get everything you need to offer candidates a modern and positive candidate experience from a single source.
 Included are multilingual application forms, a dedicated careers page, automated email messages, user-friendly login without password, and easy in-app communication with candidates.